-SFF versus SAF: SFF facilitates grants to existing charities; for smaller grants and service contracts for long-termist projects that don't yet have an institutional home, visit SAF.
+SFF versus SFP: SFF facilitates grants to existing charities; for smaller grants and service contracts for long-termist projects that don't yet have an institutional home, visit SFP.

 SFF-2021-H2 S-process Recommendations Announcement

 In the second half of this year (2021-H2), six people participated as “Recommenders” in a single round of a grant-recommendation process for the funders Jaan Tallinn (independent), Jed McCaleb (independent), and The Casey and Family Foundation.
 The following Recommenders in this round agreed to have their identities made public:

 - Beth Barnes

 How final grant amounts were determined: The “S-process”

 We call the recommendation process used in this grant round the “S-process”, for “Simulation Process”, because it involves allowing the Recommenders and funders to simulate a large number of counterfactual delegation scenarios using a table of marginal utility functions.
 Recommenders specified marginal utility functions for funding each application, and adjusted those functions through discussions with each other as the round progressed.
 Similarly, funders specified and adjusted different utility functions for deferring to each Recommender.
 In this round, the process also allowed the funders to make some final adjustments to decide on their final intended grant amounts.